 Your motor choice is based on the output torque you need, the mounting space you have, and your budgetary constraints.
-Torque curves for all of the motors available from AMCI are presented on the following pages.
+Torque curves for all of AMCI's motors are available on the following pages.
 Torque curves show the performance of the motor at 4Arms, which is the maximum setting for the ANG1.